job-agent/job-agent-platform/README.md

   ruff check packages/*/src
   ```

+### LangSmith Studio

+1. Activate the repository virtual environment.
+2. From the repository root run `langgraph dev`.
+The CLI reads `langgraph.json`, starts the local LangGraph API server, and opens the LangSmith Studio workspace mapped to your project.
+3. If the browser does not open automatically, visit `https://smith.langchain.com/studio/dev/local` while the server is running.
+4. Stop the server with `Ctrl+C` when you finish working in Studio.

 ## Architecture Highlights

 1. **Job Agent Orchestrator** — Coordinates CV ingestion, job scraping, filtering, and workflow execution.